Capturing Value in the U.S. Cement Industry With a Grinding Plant Utilizing Imported Clinker

 2. Cement and Clinker Imports to the United States

-In 2019, 16.3 million metric tons of cement and clinker were imported into the United States: 13.5 million mts of grey cement, 1.42 million mts of white cement, and 1.38 million mts of clinker.
-The seaborn part of these imports was 12.0 million metric tons (75%).
-Compared to the seaborne imports in 2010 of 2.85 million tons, this represents 321% growth.
-The overall supply from Asia in 2019 was 2.37 million tons, mainly to the West Coast.
-The large growth of imports on the US Gulf and East coast has been met from the Europe / Mediterranean region (7.2 million tons, of which 3.9 million tons are from Turkey) and to a lesser degree by Canada and Mexico.
 With respect to the clinker imports, 574 thousand tons comes from Canada (across the great lakes), with the remaining 806 thousand tons being imported from Europe.
 Of note, the clinker imports from Canada across the great lakes go to stand alone grinding plants of the same ownership of the clinker exporter whereas the clinker imports from Europe (with the exception of a small volume of specialty clinker for aluminate cement) are used by US integrated cement plants that are using their surplus grinding capacity to increase their cement production.

-Figure 2.
-U.S. cement and clinker imports 2019.
 Note.
 Adapted from Cement Distribution Consultants (2020).

-3. The Port Facility as an Economically Efficient Solution for the Cement Industry
+3. The Port Facility as an Economically Efficient Solution for the Cement industry

 The long-term export availability of low-priced cement and (especially) clinker, in combination with low shipping prices makes it far more economical to import than to build integrated cement plants in coastal areas.
 Indeed, it is expected that the new coastal cement production facilities will be grinding plants, with blending capability (Ligthart, Nov.2017).
-With US cement plants nearing full capacity, all US cement producers will need import capability to keep market share.
-Several lack this capability and so will have an interest in new terminal facilities.

 Note.
 Adapted from Cement Distribution Consultants (2017).